microsoft/WhatTheHack/051-AzurePurview/Coach/README.md

 - During the hack, students will deploy multiple services to theri subscribtion.
 Some of them (2x Virtual Machine, Azure Synapase SQL Pool) should be instantly removed/paused after the hack.
 Keeping these services online for days after hack, can significantly impact the cost.

 ## Student Resources
 - All required resources for this hack (sample data, required .csv files) can be found it this storage account below.
-It can be accessed with for example Azure Storage Explorer
+It can be accessed with for example Azure Storage Explorer:
     - https://stpurviewfasthack.blob.core.windows.net/purviewfasthack/

 **NOTE:** Students should **not** be given a link to the What The Hack repo before or during a hack.
 The student guide does **NOT** have any links to the Coach's guide or the What The Hack repo on GitHub.